 Discussion

-Paragraph 2, sentence one: “The monthly data presented here indicate that Ashy Storm-Petrels are a secondary prey for Burrowing Owl.”
+Paragraph 2, sentence one: “The monthly data presented here indicate that Ashy Storm-Petrels are a secondary prey item for Burrowing Owls.”

 Paragraph 3, sentence one: “on SEFI, a non vegetated terrain…” SEFI is hardly non-vegetated.
 Delete that phrase.

-Paragraph 4, sentence one: “In addition, the timing of the recently observed increase in Burrowing Owl abundance, which begins in 2007 (Figure 3), aligns well with the change point from an increasing population to a declining population in the top model selected to describe recent population trends.”
+Paragraph 4, sentence one: “In addition, the timing of the recently observed increase in Burrowing Owl abundance, which began in 2007 (Figure 3), aligns with the change point from an increasing population to a declining population in the top model selected to describe recent population trends.”

 Paragraph 5: Do you have any references to support claims of possible BUOW population increases or changes in coastal distribution?
 There could be other factors associated with increase numbers as well, such as possible increases in mouse abundance on the island.

-Paragraph 6, sentence 1: “It is rare in ecological studies to have direct evidence of variation in predation rates that is so tightly…”
+Paragraph 6, sentence 1: “It is rare in ecological studies to have direct evidence of variation in predation rates that are so tightly…”

 Paragraph 6, sentence 3: “The longer current levels of owl predation continue, the less likely this population is to recover.”
 While this may be true, the ASSP population is higher now than it was even 10 years ago, based on the capture rate index, and this was a recovery from even lower population size in the early 1990s.
 Thus, I feel more like the big concern is that the population could be sliding back the reduced level found in the 1990s or even lower.
 If we allow that to happen and predation levels continue, other threats continue, climate change becomes more of an issue, etc., then the population will really be in jeopardy.

-Paragraph 6, sentence 5: “To reduce the Western Gull predation levels on ASSP by a substantial amount, a very large number of Western Gulls would need to be removed from the island.”
+Paragraph 6, sentence 5: “To reduce the Western Gull predation levels on Ashy Storm-Petrels by a substantial amount, a very large number of Western Gulls would likely need to be removed from the island.”

 Paragraph 6: Please delete the sentence “Since the South Farallones host the world’s largest Western Gull breeding population, numbering in the tens of thousands, and because Western Gulls are a resident, native breeding species, there are no plans, intentions nor mandate for the USFWS to attempt to manage the population of Western Gulls on the Farallones.”
 This statement is a bit too broad and off the topic.